Liberty Fairs Unveils Virtual Trade Show

 “I know retailers miss the touch and feel of garments and having that back and forth, that real human connection.
 The cool thing is we have virtual chats and get to have face-to-face comments, which can be more intimate than a trade-show setting,” Forteau said.
 “We got to make do with what we have now and take this opportunity to grow.”

 Kulego said that the show would continue until Sept.
-17. The long show run will give a leisurely time for retailers to mull over the decision-making process.
+17. Visitors can access the virtual show at jooraccess.com and libertyfairs.com.
+The long show run will give a leisurely time for retailers to mull over the decision-making process.
 For future Liberty Fairs shows, Kulego hopes that retailers and vendors will participate in the in-person Liberty Fairs as well as the virtual shows.

 “We are making these trade shows about experiences.
 Retailers can visit a physical booth and listen and learn about a brand.
 Then they can finalize an offer online,” she said.
 “It’s an omni-channel way to bring the best of both worlds.”